dimmando/studio/README.md

     - Contains image logo of the Beauty Studio on the left side.
     - Contains text logo/name as type of business, Beauty Studio, in the center.
     - Contains navigation links on the right side:
-        * HOME - leads to the home page where users can learn about the company Sugar-Wax Beauty Studio.
+        * HOME - leads to the home page where users can see main information from Sugar-Wax Beauty Studio and quick link in form button "BOOK NOW!" to book an appointment page for frequent users.
+        * BOOKING - link to book an appointment page as the main way to obtain services from Sugar-Wax Beauty Studio.
-        * GALLERY - leads to the gallery page where users can see available animals in the Sugar-Wax Beauty Studio.
+        * OUR STUDIO - leads to the gallery page where users can see how Sugar-Wax Beauty Studio looks like.
-        * CONTACT - leads to the contact form page where users can fill out the form in order to get in touch with the company.
+        * CONTACTS - leads to the contact information and opening hours info back to the home page but scrolled down to easily find the contact information at any time of navigation.
     - The links have animated hover effect.
     - The navigation is clear and easy to understand for the user.
     ![NavBar desktop](documentation/navbar_desktop.png)